 Links to Other sites

-How long we keep your personal data for can depend on the type of data it is.
 We will not keep your information for any longer than is necessary for the purpose we need to use it for.
 We have a weeding and retention schedule and delete information according to our legal and statutory requirements.
+For Housing records we comply with the National Housing Federation weeding and retention schedule and for care records we retain for 7 years from the time our services cease.

 Transfer outside the UK

-We do not transfer or process data outside the European Economic Area unless we have specific consent or where the nature of the processing requires it (for example you have chosen to use an email or other communications service which routes data outside the EEA).
+We do not transfer or process your information outside the European Economic Area unless we have specific consent or where the nature of the processing requires it (for example you have chosen to use an email or other communications service which routes data outside the EEA)

 Your privacy rights